microdee/echweb-mcrode/about.md

 #### Location:

 * Born in Hungary, Budapest
-* Currently living in Germany, Freiburg (soon to be Berlin)
+* Currently living in Germany, Freiburg